lulu-github-name/linuxtmp/Documentation/virt/kvm/devices/arm-vgic-its.rst

 a) restore all guest memory and create vcpus
 b) restore all redistributors
-c) provide the its base address (KVM_DEV_ARM_VGIC_GRP_ADDR)
+c) provide the ITS base address (KVM_DEV_ARM_VGIC_GRP_ADDR)
 d) restore the ITS in the following order: